 Casino Aztar has graced the city’s waterfront for over a decade, yet it’s largely an entertainment compound, divorced from the city.
 People come for an evening of gaming, food, drinks, maybe spend the night at the hotel—they have everything they need crammed within a 1000 foot radius.
 It has induced little to no tenant activity in the old commercial corridor of the city’s downtown.
 What’s to say this arena will be any different?
 Clearly the more traditional buildings do not automatically thrive when a hot attraction enters the downtown landscape—neither the Casino Aztar, nor a children’s museum or convention center had much of an impact in Evansville.
 Even though Casino Aztar has the ability to draw patrons from well outside the Evansville metro, it has done little to improve the heart of downtown.

 So what works?
-What will help bring businesses back to the old commercial buildings along Main Street?
+What will help bring businesses back to the old commercial microbuildings along Main Street?
 More often than not, those same aging structures will find tenants organically, regardless of public intervention.
 The solution and the problem are one and the same.
-Let’s look at one of the historic other blocks along Main Street which, to this day (at least to my knowledge) remains intact:
+Let’s look at one of the other historic blocks along Main Street which, to this day (at least to my knowledge) remains intact:

 This stretch of Main Street between 5th and 6th doesn’t show a lot of retail life, if this Google Street View screenshot is any indication.
 I have often heard quoted about old urban architecture that “it has good bones.”
-Clearly these bones on Evansville’s Main Street could use some meat, but that’s the essence of the concern here—the existing physical form is solid.
+Clearly these bones on Evansville’s Main Street could use some meat, but that’s the essence of the concern here—the existing physical form is solid with those microbuildings.
 When it comes to the adaptive re-use of old architecture, it’s not a matter of form following function; out of necessity, function follows form.
-This is a static, immobile object awaiting an individual who can find a purpose for its dimension and configuration, which fell out of favor long ago but still holds promise for a reawakening.
+This is a static, immobile object that fell out of favor long ago but still holds promise for a reawakening, awaiting an individual who can find a purpose for its dimension and configuration.

 Fundamentally, these sort of humble structures are most amenable to pioneering urban retail.
 On a row of seemingly puny 1- to 3-story buildings on Evansville’s Main Street, the rents are cheap, gross leasable area is small, and tenants will often have heavy bargaining rights if a landlord thinks he/she can secure a lease.
 Thus, the low cost allows those equity-starved entrepreneurs the opportunity to experiment, offering exactly the sort of distinctive, non-chain specialty goods or services that city leaders are looking for when promoting their downtown as “revitalized”.
 Think of where those hip coffeehouses go, the eclectic new restaurant, the vintage/antique shops, or a quirky used record store.
 These small buildings may have heavy turnaround, with businesses coming and going every 6-9 months at first, but they are still the stuff that a good retail corridor is made of.
 Through an accretion-based change in occupancy—moving from 20% to 30% to 50% to 75% occupancy over the course of several years—a commercial corridor such as Main Street can improve the image of downtown far more than arena will.
 And while big-ticket attraction can bring attention to the smaller urban architecture in the vicinity, the microbuildings hardly depend on mega-destinations for their prosperity: after all, as I indicated in Part II of this post, Beale Street in Memphis re-awakened long before the construction of the giant stadia nearby.
 It doesn’t always depend on the arena as an impetus.